 Quick match invoices are used to save time when you have a large volume of invoices that do not need to go through an extensive validation and default process.
 You can import them into your payables system after entry, after which validation and default procedures get applied.

-After you familiarize yourself with the basic types of invoices, identify the types that are most applicable to your company’s business procedures.
-Then, find sample invoice templates online and customize them to meet your needs.
-Invoice template files are available for both word processing and spreadsheet programs.
+After you familiarise yourself with the basic types of invoices, identify the types that are most applicable to your company’s business procedures.
+Using an online invoice template generator may be a more professional alternative (and much easier) to setting up your own invoice template in Word, Google Sheets or Excel spreadsheets programs.